 V. Measures and Samples

 1. All measures given are approximate measures.
-Upward or downward variations by 10% are possible.
+Upward or downward variations by 10 % are permissible.

-2. The samples merely show the average qualities, but not all plants must be the equivalent of such sample.
+2. The samples merely show the average qualities, but the plants must not all be the equivalent of such sample.

 VI.
 Reservation of Title

 1. The seller retains title to the delivered goods until all claims arising from the business relation have been settled including ancillary claims.
 The reservation of title continues even if several of the seller’s claims are included in a current invoice and the balance has been drawn and confirmed.

 2. Until revocation by the seller, the buyer is entitled to resell the reserved goods in an ordinary course of business.
 The existing reservation of title shall be disclosed to the third party and, upon request, the seller shall be informes about the third party’s name and address.